MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5623.md

 ---
 title: Insurance Register (report)
-description: See posted fixed assets insurance ledger entries sorted and divided by register number.
-Use it for documenting the posted entries or for auditing.
+description: Review posted fixed assets insurance ledger entries sorted by register number.
+Use the report to document posted entries or for auditing.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf
 ms.topic: conceptual
 ms.search.keywords: reporting
 ms.search.form: Report_5623_Primary
-ms.date: 11/2/2024
+ms.date: 11/11/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+  - ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Insurance Register (report)

-The **Insurance Register** report shows posted insurance ledger entries that are sorted and divided by register number.
+The **Insurance Register** report shows posted insurance ledger entries sorted by register number.

-You can determine which registers' entries are shown by setting a filter.
-It is important to set a filter; otherwise, the report may show a very large amount of information.
+You can set a filter to specify which register to show entries for.
+It's important to set a filter because otherwise the report might show a large amount of information.

-The report can be defined so that it functions as a part of the posting process; that is, it can be printed when you post.
-To print the register when the journal is posted, on the Action Pane, in the Process actions group, choose Post and Print in the journal.
-The report can be used either for documenting the posted entries or for auditing.
+You can set up the report to print as part of the posting process.
+That is, it can print when you post.
+To print the register when you post the journal, select the **Post and Print** action in the journal.

 ## Use cases